URBAN BOAT / PÉNICHE THABOR

 Urban Boat emerges in a European context of thriving Third Spaces; it is anchored in a new Europe-wide ecosystem of institutions producing, promoting and presenting music and arts.
 The blossoming of the Third Spaces coincides with the convergence of two spheres: the artistic and cultural world on one hand, the field of rethinking, reinventing and remodelling of the urban fabric on the other.

-Far from being ivory towers, cultural Third Spaces are deeply rooted in a particular territory, maintaining close ties with the local population; despite its mobility, Urban Boat intends to project itself in that framework by including local communities in its artistic project; thanks to the same mobility, the péniche embodies an oddity within a planned conurbation, a bubble which will expand the realms of the possible by its use of alternate practices and autonomous experiments.
+Far from being ivory towers, cultural Third Spaces are deeply rooted in a particular territory, maintaining close ties with the local population; despite its mobility, Urban Boat intends to project itself in that framework by including local communities in its artistic project; thanks to the same mobility, the péniche embodies an oddity within a planned conurbation, a bubble which expands the realms of the possible by its use of alternate practices and autonomous experiments.

 The routes taken offer a non-linear landscape, going from major cities to medium-sized towns, villages and rural areas.
 This nurtures the opportunity for people living in less art-exposed regions to glimpse at current trends in music and visual/street arts, as much as it allows artists based in urban centres to encounter a variety of audiences.

-The artistic programmes, made of a broad range of art forms, will benefit from collaborations with local cultural actors: performing arts and music venues, museums and galleries, cinemas and festivals, as well as NGOs and communities.
-This presents the chance to connect different partners along a given route and mutualise resources: as a result of pooling and sharing technical or financial means, smaller municipalities will be in position to provide its inhabitants with a cultural offer they sometimes simply cannot afford.
+The artistic programmes, made of a broad range of art forms, benefit from collaborations with local cultural actors: performing arts and music venues, museums and galleries, cinemas and festivals, as well as NGOs and communities.
+This presents the chance to connect different partners along a given route and mutualise resources: as a result of pooling and sharing technical or financial means, smaller municipalities can be in position to provide its inhabitants with a cultural offer they sometimes simply cannot afford.

 The unhurried pace of this mode of transportation also induces a longer temporality, a fertile ground for actions on a longer term and more in-depth artistic researches.